 Your most important asset is the human capital of you and other members of the family.
 Your education, special training, skills, talents and other abilities can be exchanged for cash.
 Whether you use your human capital for barter, for odd jobs around the neighborhood, for a part-time job or a new job, it is the asset that will be most important in moving you forward and out of the current crisis.

 Financial experts recommend that you keep three to six months of living expenses in an emergency savings fund.
 If you have an emergency savings fund, it will help you through this crisis.
-You may have nothing more than the change in your piggy bank.
+However, you may have nothing more than the change in your piggy bank.
 Hopefully you have money set aside for emergencies in a savings account, money market account, money market mutual fund, or short-term certificate of deposit (CD) that you can withdraw when you need it.
 If you have extra money in your checking account, use it first so your savings can continue to earn interest for as long as possible.

-Money market accounts and money market funds can be accessed once you've depleted your regular savings account.
+Money market accounts and money market funds should be accessed once you’ve depleted your regular savings account.
 Check to see if there are minimum balance or withdrawal requirements or limits on the number of withdrawals you can make.
 If so, estimate how much money you will need and transfer that amount to your checking account.
 You want to make as few withdrawals as possible to avoid paying any fees.
 If you have Certificates of Deposit, withdrawing money before the maturity date means you will not receive as much interest as you would if you can wait until it matures.

 The long-term goals that you are investing for probably have not changed.
 You want to make sure the current short-term crisis does not interfere with your ability to reach your long-term goals.
 If your situation does not improve however, using assets that you have set aside for future purposes may become necessary.